Duvey314/kickstarter-analysis/README.md

 The file Kickstarter Analysis contains the preliminary analysis on the kickstarter data as well as some exploration of excel functions like pivot tables, vlookups, central tendency, and visualizations.

+The file module solutions contains the data for the conclusions below.

 ### challenge

 After the initial analysis I looked at how two variable seperated effected the outcome of the kickstarter.